-where is a decreasing function of the length of the viable patch and the intrinsic growth rate, and q describes how h* increases with patch length (L) and varies with expected dispersal distance and climate velocity (see Appendix A.5 for details).
+where p is a decreasing function of the length of the viable patch and the intrinsic growth rate, and q describes how h* increases with patch length (L) and varies with expected dispersal distance and climate velocity (see Appendix A.5 for details).

 Calculating the interaction of climate velocity and harvest

-In order to quantify how interacts with climate velocity, we the total biomass of the population when it reache an equilibrium traveling pulse and compare this equilibrium biomass in the presence and absence of each stressor individually or the two stressors together.
+In order to quantify how harvesting interacts with climate velocity, we find the total biomass of the population when it reaches an equilibrium traveling pulse and compare this equilibrium biomass in the presence and absence of each stressor individually or the two stressors together.
 Equations 5 and 6 allow us to numerically find the total biomass in the equilibrium traveling pulse under each of these conditions.

 We use B0 to denote the equilibrium biomass without either stressor, Bh the equilibrium biomass with harvesting but with climate velocity equal to 0, Bc the equilibrium biomass with climate velocity greater than 0 but no harvesting, and Bhc the equilibrium biomass with both stressors.
 For each stressor or combination of stressors, we calculate the decline in biomass caused by stressor s as